 It’s important to know what these penalties are before you agree to the mortgage terms.
 You’ll likely never find a mortgage in Canada that doesn’t have a penalty for breaking the term early, but you should know for your own peace of mind what the penalties are and make sure they’re not unmanageable.

 You’ll often find the institutions offering the lowest rates have the harshest penalties.
-Every financial institution has their own equation to figure out these penalties, so it’s important not to assume anything.
-Three months interest is usually a common benchmark, so use that as a comparison when evaluating penalties.
+Every financial institution has its own equation to figure out these penalties, so it’s important not to assume anything.
+Three months’ interest is usually a common benchmark, so use that as a comparison when evaluating penalties.

 In the United States, some mortgages, but not all, have what’s called a pre-payment penalty.
 If you know you want to pay off your mortgage early or simply want the freedom to refinance whenever you want, make sure the mortgage you get doesn’t have this clause in it.